tarof429/stuckathome/aws_certified_solutions_architect/README.md

 Scaling up, otherwise known as vertical scaling, means to add or subtract system resources such as CPU, memory and disk.
 Scaling out, on the other hand, means to add or subtract EC2 instances.

-EC2 auto scaling is able to scale in or scale out depending on metrics obtained from Cloudwatch logs indicating CPU usage or instance failure.
+EC2 auto scaling is able to scale in or scale out depending on metrics obtained from CloudWatch logs indicating CPU usage or instance failure.
 Below are some key points:

 - EC2 auto scaling launches and terminates instances dynamically.